proycon/sxmo-docs/CONTRIBUTING.md

 `#sxmo` on `irc.freenode.net`

-# Information for Maintainers
+## Information for Maintainers

-## New Release
+### Releases: Steps for cutting a new release of an Sxmo package

-When cutting a new release of sxmo:
+**Steps:**

 1. Tag the release in git (sxmo-utils, sxmo-dwm, etc.)
 	1. Include the changelog in the tag message
 2. Send a pull request to pmaports to update the changed sxmo packages
 3. Send an email to the mailing list (sxmo-announce) containing atleast the following info:
-	1. New sxmo release will be available soon!
+	1. New Sxmo release will be available soon!
 	2. Description of which repos have been updated (sxmo-utils, sxmo-dwm, etc.)
 	3. A paragraph detailing major changes
 	4. An Annotated Summary of Changes - Thank the contributors